ahsu1230/StudentSandbox/guide/07_recap.md

 - What is a Git Commit?
 - What is Git Branching?
   - Local Branch vs. Remote Branch
-- Using Github website portal
+- Using the Github website portal
 - Using your operating system's Command Line Interface (CLI): Terminal / Command Prompt
 - Using the Git CLI
-- Creating and updating a Pull Request with Git!
+- Creating and updating a Pull Request with Git

 Again, great work!
 Version Control systems like Git are frequently and widely used in the coding world.
 Even if you don't pursue a career in software development, it's a skillset that is very much appreciated by companies, research groups or even for small projects!